 After the RV is in the desired location, set the tow vehicle parking brake and place the transmission in park.
 Turn OFF the ignition switch.
-Go outside the RV and block all wheels securely with wheel chocks.
+Go outside and block the RV wheels securely with wheel chocks.
 The wheel chocks can be wood blocks or purchased items as long as they prevent the RV from rolling.